Best Online Mortgage Lenders

 Methodology

-We then graded the remaining lenders and brokers on availability, online reputation and digital features, such as free online quotes, easy-to-navigate applications and the option to make monthly payments through a secure portal.
+We then graded lenders and brokers on availability, online reputation and digital features, such as free online quotes, easy-to-navigate applications and the option to make monthly payments through a secure portal.
 Rankings are based on weighted scores, similar to a grade-point average.

-Once we selected our top picks, we vetted each through the NMLS Consumer Access portal and confirmed that they have a secure website.
+Once we selected our top picks, we vetted each one through the NMLS Consumer Access portal and confirmed that they have a secure website.

 ConsumerAffairs writers primarily rely on government data, industry experts and original research from other reputable publications to inform their work.
-To learn more about the content on our site, visit our FAQ page.
+Specific sources for this article include:

 Did you find this article helpful? |